 - Sterilize new bottles before using them.
 Just because it’s new, doesn’t mean it’s germ-free!

 - Sterilize baby bottles at least one a week.
 Use boiling, steaming, or UV light to sterilize the bottles until the baby is at least 1 year old.
 That’s about when an infant’s immune system begins to kick in.

 - Wash the baby bottles and their component pieces in hot water after every use.

 How do I properly wash baby bottles with dish soap?

 After you’ve selected a dish soap that is suitable for cleaning baby’s bottles, fill the sink (or other bin you’ll be washing the bottles in) with hot water.
 Separate all of the individual pieces of the bottle.
-A thorough cleaning is necessary for the bottles and its accessories.
+A thorough cleaning is necessary for the bottles and their accessories.

 Pieces that are small and have grooves are especially hard to clean and require extra attention.
 A bottle brush can help you get into all those nooks and crannies.
 Investing in a bottle brush, and a quality dish soap that’s intended for use on baby bottles only can help keep your baby’s bottles clean and free from cross-contamination from your other dishes.